DiSSCo/ELViS/README.md

-Some of the data sources we are currently considered for ELViS (the data flow, integration details are still under discussion):
+Some of the data sources currently considered for ELViS (the data flow, integration details are still under discussion):

 - CETAF Passports